 To learn more about airboat racing read our article Exploring the World of Airboat Racing.

-The longest journey on an airboat took a whopping 13 days.
+The longest journey on an fan boat took a whopping 13 days.

-Two Americans, Bill Fadeley Jr. and Eugene Hajtovik completed a 1,100 mile airboat trip along the Intracoastal Waterway from Jacksonville, Florida, to the Statue of Liberty in New York, on a 16 ft 350 HP airboat called “Miss Jacksonville”.
+Back in 1986 two Americans, Bill Fadeley Jr. and Eugene Hajtovik completed a 1,100 mile airboat trip along the Intracoastal Waterway from Jacksonville, Florida, to the Statue of Liberty in New York, on a 16ft 350 HP airboat called “Miss Jacksonville”.